Why Every PMF Article You've Read Was Written for Someone Else

 If the answer is "I'd use [specific competitor]," that's useful too, but it means your differentiation isn't strong enough yet.
 You need to understand what makes your users pick you over that alternative, and double down on it.

-How to Have the Five Conversations That Tell You Everything
+What Are the Three Conversations That Tell You Everything?

-You don't need a formal research process.
-You need five conversations with your most active users.
+You need three conversations with your most active users.
 Not your happiest users.
 Not the ones who gave you a nice testimonial.
 The ones who keep showing up.

 Here's what to ask.
 Keep it casual.
 A DM, a short video call, an email thread.
 Don't make it feel like a survey.